MaisonetteWorld/slate/source/index.html.md

 # Minis

-Destroy a mini.
-Users can destroy their own minis, admins can destroy any.
+Update a mini.
+Users can update their own minis, admins can update minis for others.

 ## Create a mini